 Pulmonary endarterectomy is a surgical operation in which the blood vessels of the lungs are cleared of clot and scar material.
 In a large proportion of patients who undergo this operation, their level of activity, quality of life and life expectancy are significantly improved and pulmonary endarterectomy surgery can be thought of as a cure for most patients.

 Over time, the blood clots build up in the blood vessels of the lungs which become permanently scarred with narrowing and decreased blood flow.
 This results over time in increased pressure and resistance to blood flow in the lungs leading to pulmonary hypertension and right heart failure.
 When severe, this situation leads to increasing breathlessness, exercise limitation and reduced life expectancy.

 Not everyone with CTEPH will be suitable for this operation, and a number of additional investigations must be performed in order to assess the appropriateness of surgery and the level of risk involved.
-However in a large proportion of patients who undergo this operation, their level of activity, quality of life and life expectancy are significantly improved and pulmonary endarterectomy surgery can be thought of as a cure for most patients.
+However, in a large proportion of patients who undergo this operation, their level of activity, quality of life and life expectancy are significantly improved and pulmonary endarterectomy surgery can be thought of as a cure for most patients.

-The majority of patients (70-80%) referred to our service will benefit from surgery.
+The majority of patients referred to our service will benefit from surgery.
 Occasionally the type of disease may not be appropriate for surgery, or the patient may be too well or unwell to undergo the operation.
 In this circumstance you will be followed carefully and there may be some medical treatments available that can help improve the severity of pulmonary hypertension.
-At present, Royal Papworth Hospital is working closely with other centres around the world to develop more effective treatments for this condition.
+Balloon pulmonary angioplasty, also performed at Royal Papworth Hospital for patients across the UK, is a non-surgical alternative to PEA.

 If you would like further information regarding CTEPH or pulmonary endarterectomy (PEA) please email our PEA Specialist Nurses at phn-tr.PTENurses@nhs.net.